-- has information and advice about pay and entitlements. - provides free calculators, templates and online courses - helps fix workplace problems - enforces workplace laws and seeks penalties for breaches of workplace laws.
+- has information and advice about pay and entitlements - provides free calculators, templates and online courses - helps fix workplace problems - enforces workplace laws and seeks penalties for breaches of workplace laws.

-fairwork.gov.au - 13 13 94
+Visit the Fair Work Ombudsman at fairwork.gov.au or call on 13 13 94.